 - EnterpriseWorks and Research Park buildings remain open.

-- EnterpriseWorks and Research Park staff will be working remotely until April 7.
+- EnterpriseWorks and Research Park staff are working remotely for the remainder of the spring semester.

 Research Park Response to Covid-19